Frequently Asked Questions

-There are two contributing factors.
-One is ice time is limited because Webster Ice Arena only has one rink and the Webster Ice Arena expects Webster Youth Hockey to buy a contracted amount of ice every season.
+1.)
+Ice time is limited because Webster Ice Arena only has one rink and the Webster Ice Arena expects Webster Youth Hockey to buy a contracted amount of ice every season.
 There is also limited amounts of ice at other other rinks usually at 5 PM and 8/9 PM.
 Therefore someone has to take the 5 PM, weekend, Friday, and 8/9 PM practice slots.
-Regular practice slots mean some teams would always get the less desirable times.
+Regular practice slots mean some teams would always get the less desirable times and days.
 Therefore, teams have different slots each week so all teams share the less desirable times.

 Every other hockey organization in Rochester has these issues.
 Some have Junior or College conflicts also.